-Where to photograph in Santorini during Golden Hour!
+Where to photograph Sunset on Santorini

 When the sun dips into the Aegean Sea of Santorini you want to make sure you’re in the best spot possible to capture this iconic scene in the Greek Islands.

 With millions of visitors filling the cliff top paths of Santorini each year, it’s no wonder you’ve probably found this article by googling ‘Where to find the best sunset spot in Santorini?’, you may have even added ‘without crowds’.
 If you did, I’m totally with you.
 I can’t stand photographing alongside hordes of tourists and it’s the reason I wanted to write this article to steer you in the right direction!